stevetsaoch/stevetsaoch/README.md

 Here are some ideas tgio get you started:

-- 🔭 I’m currently working on web backend project.
+- 🔭 I’m currently working on web Back-end project.
 - 🌱 I’m currently learning Python, Django, Jquery, MySQL and other web development technics.
 - ⚙ I’m good at:
 <br></br>